 However, if your employer fails to post the notice about FMLA, you cannot be penalized if you do not give your employer advance notice that you will need leave.
 Also, the U.S. Department of Labor can fine your employer if its failure to post the notice was intentional.

-No. Under the FMLA you can only take leave to care for someone who is a biological or adoptive parent, or who acted as your parent when you were a child.
+No. Under the FMLA you can only take leave to care for someone who is a biological or adoptive parent.
+Additionally, you may take leave to care for someone who acted as your parent when you were a child.

 Yes, you can take a leave under FMLA in a single block of time.

 Yes.
-In general, your employer may pay your vacation pay as part of your 12 weeks of FMLA family leave; but the employer does not have to do so, nor is the employer required to allow you over 12 weeks of combined paid (vacation) and unpaid leave.
+In general, your employer may pay your vacation pay as part of your 12 weeks of FMLA family leave.
+However, the employer does not have to do so.
+The employer also does not have to allow you over 12 weeks of combined paid (vacation) and unpaid leave.

-Your employer may set the requirements for returning to leave such as, by requiring you to submit a medical release, also called a “fitness for duty” certification, from a health care provider that shows your ability to work.
+Your employer may set the requirements for returning to leave.
+For instance, they can require you to submit a medical release or “fitness for duty” certification.
+It comes from a healthcare provider that shows your ability to work.

-Your normal, health insurance plan must continue to run.
-If your employer has been the one paying the entire premium for the insurance coverage, he must continue to pay for your health insurance coverage as he normally would if you remained working.
+Your normal health insurance plan must continue to run.
+If your employer has paid the full premium, he must continue to do so as he would if you remained working.

 No. You may keep the same seniority you had accrued before you went on leave when you return from leave.
 However, you may not earn accrue additional seniority while on leave.

-“Reasonable” notice is required.
-Therefore, you must give your employer 30 days of advance notice if it is reasonably possible to plan that far in advance (a scheduled surgery, for instance).
-If the medical situation is unexpected or sudden, you should inform your employer as soon as possible.
+You must provide “reasonable” notice.
+Therefore, you must give your employer 30 days of advance notice.
+This is if it is reasonably possible to plan that far in advance (a scheduled surgery, for instance).
+If a medical situation arises unexpectedly or suddenly, you should promptly notify your employer.

 Always attempt to follow your employer’s policies and practices for requesting FMLA leave.
-If those practices are not clear, ask specifically for FMLA leave in some traceable way (a text message or email for instance).
+If those practices are not clear, ask specifically for FMLA leave.
+You must make the request traceably (a text message or email for instance).
 If your employer states you are not eligible for FMLA leave, ask why not.

 An employer can require medical documentation showing you or a family member have a “serious health condition.”
 However, an employer does not a right to know the specific condition requiring the medical leave, or to talk with your doctor, or to gather medical records beyond a medical certification.